top of page

 And Ananias hearing these words fell down, and gave up the ghost: and great fear came on all them that heard these things.
 And great fear came upon all the church, and upon as many as heard these things (Act 5:5; 11).

-The story of Ananias and Sapphira in Acts 5 is a stark reminder of the concentrated presence of the Holy Spirit in the first century Church.
-When this couple attempted to deceive the Apostles concerning the sale of their land, they were immediately informed that they had lied, not to man, but to the Holy Spirit, and promptly dropped dead.
-This account then circulated among the Believers and great fear fell upon the Church as a consequence.
-It was this very fear that also caused many to repent of their sin and to realize that God was not to be trifled with, especially by those who were practicing their faith insincerely.
+The story of Ananias and Sapphira in Acts 5 serves as a sobering reminder of the profound presence of the Holy Spirit in the early Church.
+When this couple attempted to deceive the Apostles about the sale of their land, they were confronted with the terrifying truth: their lie was not merely to men, but to God Himself.
+Their sudden deaths were a stark demonstration of divine judgment, and news of this event spread swiftly throughout the Christian community, instilling great fear in the hearts of the Believers.
+This fear produced a healthy reverence—prompting many to repent and recognize that God was not to be trifled with or taken lightly, especially by those who were insincere about their Faith.

 Every man according as he purposeth in his heart, so let him give; not grudgingly, or of necessity: for God loveth a cheerful giver (2 Cor.
 9:7).